 Cruise to Western Europe and experience the ruins of Ancient Rome and Athens in all their splendour.
-Discover the dynamic cultures characterising the charm of Western European gems.
-Western Europe promises highly rewarding cruise experiences, with easily accessible ports along the coast of some of Europe's most beautiful hotspots enabling passengers to explore a whole cradle of ancient civilisation.
+Discover the dynamic cultures characterising the charm of Western European coastline.
+See the iconic art works and architecture that inspired so much of the modern world today.
+Western Europe promises highly rewarding cruise experiences, with easily accessible ports along the coast of some of Europe's most beautiful towns and cities enabling passengers to explore a whole cradle of ancient civilization.

 The countries traveled to in this area include France, Austria, Spain and many more.
-Needless to say, Western Europe is home to some of the most spectacular and varied tourist attractions in the world such as the Paris’ Eiffel Tower, London’s Big Ben and the Berlin Wall.
-With its variety of climates year round, Western Europe offers a diversity of experiences throughout the year, making the continent increasingly popular with cruise enthusiasts worldwide.
+Needless to say, Western Europe is home to some of the most spectacular and varied tourist attractions in the world such as the Paris’ Eiffel Tower, London’s Big Ben, the Berlin Wall, Stonehenge and the Arc de Triomphe to name but a few.
+With its variety of languages, cultures, sights and climates, Western Europe delivers a diverse range of highly enjoyable and unique experiences throughout the year, making the continent increasingly popular with cruise enthusiasts worldwide.

 A blend of the traditional and modernity makes Barcelona one of the most beautiful cities in Spain.
 With approximately 1.62 million inhabitants, Barcelona is also the second largest city in the country.
 Among the attractions are the Nou Camp, Sagrada Família, Park Guell and the beautiful Las Ramblas promenade.
 In addition to the many cafés, tapas bars are found all around the city and provide a culinary highlight.Highlights of Barcelona

 - Visit La Sagrada Familia - you will be blown away by its beauty

 - Be sure to explore the markets around the city